Quick Answer

 What muscles does the Full Split Hold work?

-The Full Split Hold primarily works your adductors and abdominals.
-Secondary muscles include the hip flexors and glutes.
+The Full Split Hold primarily works your adductors and hamstrings.
+Secondary muscles include the glutes and hip flexors.

 What equipment do I need for the Full Split Hold?